Flagged Schur polynomial duality via a lattice path bijection: Proof of the main theorem

 \subsection{Enumeration of connectors}

 We count the \emph{non-intersecting} blue connectors and red connectors.
 They key result we use for this is the Lindstr\"{o}m--Gessel--Viennot Lemma, stated below.
-The lemma was first articulated in the context of Markov chains in \cite{karlin1959}, and later in the context of matroid theory in \cite{lindstroem1973}.
-It was subsequently used to deduce various combinatorial identities in \cite{GESSEL1985300}.
-For an illuminating illustration of the argument behind the lemma, see \cite{CountingOnDeterminants}.
+The lemma was first articulated in the context of Markov chains in \cite{karlin1959coincidence}, and later in the context of matroid theory in \cite{lindstroem1973matroids}.
+It was subsequently used to deduce various combinatorial identities in \cite{gessel1985paths} and has had applications to the theory of orthogonal polynomials \cite{viennot1985orthogonal}.
+A weighted combinatorial statement is given in \cite{stembridge1990nonintersecting}; for an illuminating illustration of the argument behind the lemma, see \cite{benjamin2005countingOnDeterminants}.

-\begin{theorem}[Lindstr\"om--Gessel--Viennot Lemma] Let \(G\) be a directed acyclic graph with \(m\) designated sources sinks, where \(m\) is a nonnegative integer.
+\begin{theorem}[Lindstr\"om--Gessel--Viennot Lemma] Let \(G\) be a directed acyclic graph with \(m\) designated sources and sinks, where \(m\) is a nonnegative integer.
 Let \(M\) be the \(m \times m\) matrix whose \((i, j)\)th entry is the number of paths, counted with weight, from the \(i\)th source to the \(j\)th sink.
 Suppose \(G\) is nonpermutable.
 Then the number of non-intersecting \(m\)-tuples of paths from sources to sinks, counted with weight, is equal to the determinant of \(M\). \end{theorem}

 Here, \emph{nonpermutable} means that a non-intersecting \(m\)-tuple of paths must connect the \(i\)th source to the \(i\)th sink.
 The lattices \(\Llattice\) and \(\Rlattice\) are clearly acyclic and nonpermutable, so \autoref{thm:lgv_lemma} applies.
 We thus want to count paths from the \(i\)th source to the \(j\)th sink in each lattice.